post-programming/post-programming/README.md

 # Yo-Yo Talk
 ### Again, What it does?
-It `automatically renders full-fledged Web/Mobile Apps with latest ML/AI`, employing best of cutting-edge technologies such as React, React Native, Node.js, Tensorflow, Google AI etc. to significantly reduce programming work and turnaround time.
+It `automatically renders full-fledged Web/Mobile Apps with latest ML/AI`, employing best of cutting-edge technologies such as React, React Native, Node.js, Tensorflow, Google AI etc. to erode programming work and turnaround time.

 ### Why it uses Babel?
 Focusing on Consensus, Babel has support of JS Ecosystem for Turing Complete Transformations